 No one assessing you sees your forms before the approval day to avoid any prejudice.
 You are marked on your performance on the day alone.

 Application is the foundation for any member wishing to stand for both the Senedd and Westminster, and it also acts as the base for candidates wishing to stand for: Mayor, Police & Crime Commissioner, Scottish Parliament, and the London Assembly.

 The following guide provides clear, in-depth information about how to get started and what to expect.

 You will need to complete our application form.

 To cover the cost of the administration, there is a £75 application fee to apply to be a candidate.
 This should be paid at the time of applying.

-Approved candidates should apply to the Returning Officer when constituencies advertise for candidates.
+Approved candidates should apply to the Returning Officer when vacancies for for candidates are advertised.